JACSW, UIC Playing Critical Role in Boosting State’s Behavioral Health Workforce

-Illinois Gov. JB Pritzker recently announced the formation of the Illinois Behavioral Health Workforce Education Center, a joint initiative of the state’s Department of Human Services and the Illinois Board of Higher Education that will address the shortfall.
+Illinois Gov. JB Pritzker announced in 2023 the formation of the Illinois Behavioral Health Workforce Center, a joint initiative of the state’s Department of Human Services and the Illinois Board of Higher Education that will address the shortfall.
 Southern Illinois University School of Medicine (SIU SOM) will serve as the primary administrative hub in Springfield, providing coordination and support for building the behavioral health workforce pipeline and increasing entry into the field.
-The JACSW will serve as the secondary hub, supporting specific data collection and training initiatives.
+The University of Illinois Chicago will serve as the secondary hub, supporting specific data collection and training initiatives.

-“We’re excited to have this opportunity to understand the needs of the behavioral health workforce and support their training and career development,” said JACSW Professor Sonya Leathers, PhD, who serves as co-director of Center activities at UIC.
+“We’re excited to have this opportunity to understand the needs of the behavioral health workforce and support their training and career development,” said JACSW Professor Sonya Leathers, PhD, who serves as director of UIC’s Center activities.
 “We hope to increase access to effective services through initiatives that will provide critically needed support and training for behavioral health providers in a range of traditional and nontraditional settings.”

 Due to the shortage of behavioral health care workers, Illinois ranks among the bottom half of states in Mental Health America’s rating for access to mental health care.

 Adults suffering from substance abuse, particularly opioid use disorder, are at an increased risk of death in Illinois.
-In preliminary data released in January 2023, the Cook County Medical Examiner’s Office recorded more than 1,500 deaths from opioid abuse in 2022, and that number was expected to rise by about 400 to 500, as toxicology reports were incomplete.
-The final figure, anticipated to be more than 2,000, would eclipse 2021’s record for opioid abuse deaths.
-Seventy eight percent of the deaths were male, and 71% were people of color.
+In preliminary data released in January 2023, the Cook County Medical Examiner’s Office recorded more than 1,500 deaths from opioid abuse in 2022, and that number was expected to rise by about 400 to 500, as toxicology reports were not complete.
+The final figure – more than 2,000 – would eclipse 2021’s record for opioid abuse deaths.
+Seventy eight percent of the deaths were male, and 71% being of people of color.
 Primary care professionals and community workers can play a key role in addressing substance abuse needs, but additional training and support is needed to increase accessible services, Leathers said.

-Additional areas needing support include training and professional development opportunities for individuals in entry level behavioral health positions, services for culturally diverse children and families, access to psychiatric care (especially in rural areas), and services for clients who primarily speak Spanish, she said.
+Additional areas needing support include training and professional development opportunities for individuals in entry level behavioral health positions, effective supervision models, services for culturally diverse children and families, access to psychiatric care, especially in rural areas, and services for clients who primarily speak Spanish, she said.
 To increase access to services, the Center will focus on supporting the development of behavioral health services in untraditional settings such as primary care and community locations.

-Public and independent universities and community colleges across all regions of the state will be invited to participate as partners to increase the statewide impact.
+Throughout the next several months, public and independent universities and community colleges across all regions of the state will be invited to participate as Center partners to increase the statewide impact.
 All consortium members will coordinate programs and oversee initiatives to increase the behavioral health care workforce and its capacity to provide high-quality behavioral health services.